-Once you have a pretty good idea of the length of time you will have this loan, you can make a very informed decision about the interest rate type that works best for you.
-If odds are very good that you will be paying it off in 3-5 years, the reduced rate of variable interest seems like a good option.
-If you might still be paying off the debt in 15-20 years, locking in a fixed interest rate during a period of historic low interest rates is probably the way to go.
+Once you have a pretty good idea of the length of time you will have this loan; you can make a very informed decision about the interest rate type that works best for you.
+If the odds are very good that you will be paying it off in 3-5 years, the reduced rate of variable interest seems like a good option.
+If you might still be paying off the debt in 15-20 years, locking in a fixed interest rate during a period of historic low-interest rates is probably the way to go.
 If you fall in the middle, the many factors previously discussed all come into play.

 A Trick to Finding a Good Deal

-If you are thinking about consolidating your loans on the private market, you should be applying to a number of different companies.
-Presently, there are five companies that offer interest rates below 2%.
-With a huge list of student loan consolidation options, shopping around could save you a fortune.
+If you are thinking about refinancing your loans on the private market, you should be applying to several different companies.
+Presently, borrowers may be able to qualify for interest rates below 2%.
+With a huge list of student loan refinance options, shopping around could save you a fortune.

 You can use your research from shopping around to evaluate the fixed-rate vs. variable-rate decision.
 If all the lenders seem to be offering you 3% variable and 5.5% fixed, but one lender offers 3% variable and 4.5% fixed, it would indicate that the 4.5% fixed might be a really good deal.

 Lenders offer you these two options because they would be happy to lend you the money under either method.
 That means that there usually will not be one option that is mathematically a slam dunk over the other.

 As a borrower, you need to take an honest look at your finances, think about the different things that can happen to you and the market, and then decide once you have reviewed all the data.
 Most of the time, there is no right or wrong answer to this question.